Hydrogen Energy 2024: The Secret to Better Transportation and Heavy Industry Decarbonization?

 Hydrogen Use in Shipbuilding and Aviation

-Because of their high energy density needs, aviation and marine transportation are among the industries with the most difficult decarbonization challenges.
-Even while battery technology is developing, it is doubtful that it will be able to provide enough energy for transoceanic transport or long-haul flights very soon.
-One potential answer is hydrogen energy, which may be obtained as liquid hydrogen or as synthetic fuels like ammonia.
-For instance, businesses such as Maersk are researching the use of hydrogen-derived fuels for shipping, while Airbus is developing aircraft that might be powered by hydrogen and go into service by 2035.
+Because of their extreme requirements for energy density, aviation and marine transport are the sectors hardest to decarbonize.
+Even as battery technology advances, it is unlikely to be able to generate sufficient energy for transoceanic transport or long-haul flight anytime soon.
+One possible answer here is hydrogen energy, which could be derived as liquefied hydrogen or as synthetic fuels such as ammonia.
+For example, companies including Maersk are investigating the possibility of shipping with fuels derived from hydrogen, while the airplane manufacturer Airbus is working on airliners that could run on hydrogen and enter service as soon as 2035.

 Producing Hydrogen and Growing Green Hydrogen